-The laws of biology mimic the physical laws are the same everyplace –gravity, for instance, is omnipresent, not exclusive to our solar system.
-Restrictions are everyplace –organic molecules, on Earth or elsewhere, still disintegrate at high temperatures, deactivate at low ones.
-Certain ingredients, most everyplace, are indispensable for life –carbon is the optimal element to assemble burgeoning life; water is the ideal solvent to shuttle it.
+The laws of biology, according to Cockell, mimic the physical laws that are the same everyplace –gravity, for instance, is omnipresent, not exclusive to our solar system.
+Restrictions are everywhere –organic molecules, on Earth or elsewhere, still disintegrate at high temperatures, deactivate at low ones.
+Certain ingredients are indispensable for life –carbon is the optimal element to assemble burgeoning life; water is the ideal solvent to shuttle it.

-“The laws of physics channel living creatures into restricted shapes,” he says.
+“The laws of physics channel living creatures into restricted shapes,” Cockell says.
 “They narrow the scope of evolution.
 Alien life may have many similarities to life here.”